MicrosoftStudentAmbassadors-Kenya/GraphQL-Intro/README.md

 npm start # or run yarn start
 ```

-This runs the API in development mode
+This runs the API in development mode.

-Open [http://localhost://4000](http://localhost:4000) to interact with the ⚛ GraphQL Playground
+Open [http://localhost:4000](http://localhost:4000) to interact with the ⚛ GraphQL Playground

 Your GraphQL Playground should look something similar to this: